Jonathan-KAB/IntroToAIFinalProject/README.md

 **Overview**

-Kasa Twi Nu! a final project for Introduction to Artificial Intelligence developed by Babina Abban and Jonathan Adjei Boateng that takes advantage of NLP fine-tuning.
+Kasa Twi Nu!
+A final project for Introduction to Artificial Intelligence developed by Babina Abban and Jonathan Adjei Boateng that takes advantage of NLP fine-tuning on GhanaNLP.

 YOUTUBE DEMO LINK: https://youtu.be/GtqiJJ8PUNU